Zap-Map verdict: ”All electric, but still a true Porsche.”

 Porsche Taycan Turbo: Tech & Specifications

-Porsche largest separates models by power specification, and then offer plenty of options and packs to customise the standard specification.
+Porsche separates models by power specification, and then offers plenty of options and packs to customise the standard specification.
 Fitted as standard are:

 - 20-inch alloys